Moore Farms Botanical Garden: History

 Moore Farms Botanical Garden was founded in 2002 by benefactor and South Carolina native Darla Moore on her family's farm in Lake City, SC.
-The garden's location is nestled within existing farmlands consisting of corn, soybeans, cotton, and formerly tobacco, and pine plantations mostly of Pinus taeda, or loblolly pine.
+The garden's location is nestled within existing farmlands consisting of corn, soybeans, cotton, and formerly tobacco, and pine plantations mostly of Pinus taeda, loblolly pine.

 The garden's central landmark is the firetower, which soars to a height of 100 feet and was purchased during an auction in Olanta, South Carolina in 2004.
-3 years later, construction was completed on the Firetower Center, which serves as the garden's visitors center, and houses offices, education, and event space.
+Three years later, construction was completed on the Firetower Center, which serves as the garden's visitors center, and houses offices, education, and event space.

-Geography & climate
+Geography and climate

 Due to its location in the inner Atlantic coastal plain, the topography of the garden is flat, with a low elevation and little change in relief.
 As is characteristic for the Southeastern United States, the garden has a humid subtropical climate (Köppen climate classification Cfa), with hot, humid summers and relatively mild winters.
 The region is classified as USDA Hardiness Zone 8a.